openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 ## Proposal

-OCP ships with a vsphere-csi-driver-operator by default which is managed by [cluster-storage-operator](https://github.com/openshift/cluster-storage-operator/). vSphere CSI driver has few dependencies on installer though and they are:
+OCP ships with a vmware-vsphere-csi-driver-operator by default which is managed by [cluster-storage-operator](https://github.com/openshift/cluster-storage-operator/). vSphere CSI driver has few dependencies on installer though and they are:

 ### Installer dependency